EmbeddedSystemClass/New-GPS-Additions/README.md

 Date 2016.07.08

 >>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
-Gyro->yaw drift compensation has been enabled using CFLAGS += -DGYRO_MAG_FUSION_ENABLE in config.mk.
+Gyro->yaw drift compensation has been disabled.
 The code computing drift correction in function compassGyroBias() has been simplified and appears more robust than the previous implementation.
+However, it appears that the couple of degrees of noise applied to gyro->yaw is too much and can cause yaw instability.

 Date 2016.07.07

 >>>>Branch gtgps-7 - This commit contains the latest updates involving changes to function compassGyroBias() in compass.c.
-Gyro bias updates in imu_cf.c and thrust tilt compensation in controller_pid.c are included in this build.
+Gyro bias updates in imu_cf2.c and thrust tilt compensation in controller_pid.c are included in this build.
 In order to enable gyro->yaw drift compensation using the calibrated compass, CFLAGS += -DGYRO_MAG_FUSION_ENABLE must be added to config.mk.

 Perhaps another qualification regarding eeprom retention of compass calibration values is that bootloading firmware into the